SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 # Accessing your filestore

-## Where is my filestore located?

-Both scratch and home filestore is on a per site basis.
-There are file servers in Bangor, Cardiff and Swansea each serving home and scratch directories to all the compute nodes.
-When you login to a cluster your home directory will be the home directory for that site and you won't have direct access to your files created at a different site.

 ## How much quota do I have left on my home directory?

-Login to a head node (e.g. cwl001, sssl001 or csl001) and run the ```myquota``` command.
+Login to a head node (e.g. sunbird.swansea.ac.uk or hawklogin.cf.ac.uk) and run the ```myquota``` command.
 This will tell you how much space is left in your home directory.
-Note that this does not work on the Bangor system.

 ~~~
 $ myquota